 Harvard won the first game 3-0 after 3 "innings."
 The second game ended in a scoreless draw, was far more historically important.
 The Harvard players preferred McGill's rugby play over their own and by late 1874 had adopted the style themselves.
 Over the next 2 years, Harvard players were able to convince other American college teams to try the rugby-style game.
 In one of the most important moments of American football, on November 23, 1876, Harvard, Columbia, and Princeton formed the Intercollegiate Football Association, which would eventually become the NCAA, and established rules based on the Rugby Football Union rules.

 The First American Football Trophy

 Harvard and McGill would play 4 more times over the next 5 years before permanently ending their rivalry in 1879.
 The trophy cup could conceivably date to one of these later contests, however, none of those games were particularly notable in Harvard history or significant enough to warrant the production a trophy cup.
 In addition, the football image used on the cup is a close match to the logo found on H.U.F.B.C. membership certificates dating between 1873 and 1875.
+Finally, the trophy cup was sold from the same estate as a second crew trophy, identical in design but engraved for 6 students for finishing first place in Harvard's Class Races in 1872.
+The stroke listed on the trophy is Frank Lyman, Harvard Class of 1894, who played in the 1874 McGill series before graduating.
 For these reasons, there is a high likelihood that the trophy cup was produced to commemorate the May 1874 Harvard vs. McGill series, making it the earliest surviving relic of the game of American football.